The-One-Reborn-developer/freelance-platform-webapp-dev/README.md

 ## Features

+### Services

-* Creating and searching bids by city *in progress*
+* Creating and searching bids by city
-* Save chat history between customer and performer *in progress*
+* Save chat history between customer and performer
-* Show chat history between customer and performer to other customers and performers when needed *in progress*
+* Show chat history between customer and performer to other customers and performers when needed

+### Delivery

+* Creating and searching bids by city _in progress_
+* Save chat history between customer and courier _in progress_
+* Show chat history between customer and courier to other customers and couriers when needed _in progress_

 ## Dependencies